Nitrokey/nitrokey-documentation/nextbox/gettingstarted.rst

 ..
 Warning::

-   External storage drives without an external power supply must NOT be connected to the USB 3.0 socket (recognizable by the blue plastic inside).
+   External storage drives without an external power supply must NOT be connected to the USB sockets.
 Otherwise, this can lead to data loss on the internal hard disk. **Always use external storage drives with a seperate power supply together with the NextBox.**

 Create Admin Account
 --------------------